DaniLoBerr/DaniLoBerr/README.md

 | **3.
 Backend for real** | Flagpole: SQLAlchemy & Alembic, refresh tokens, OWASP API Top 10, Terraform on AWS, load tests, Redis | I write services other services can depend on |
 | **4.
 Architecture** | Slots: multi-tenancy, RBAC, database-level invariants, Celery, OpenTelemetry | I design distributed systems and observe them |
 | **5.
 Data depth** | Pulse: partitioning, high-volume ingestion, probabilistic structures | I make things fast on purpose, and I measure it |

-**Learning principle:** learn it when there's a real problem for it, then apply it immediately — either in a new project or by refactoring an existing one.
-Reading a doc is not a milestone; a working, tested, deployed thing is.

 ---